 - Choose the member with the lowest MAC address.

-The master election algorithm does not consider the different switch models or platforms in the Virtual Chassis.
-For some Virtual Chassis that can contain different types of switches, we require or recommend you configure certain switches in the master and backup Routing Engine roles.
-See Understanding Mixed EX Series and QFX Series Virtual Chassis for details on the types of switches that can be mixed in a Virtual Chassis and which switches can or must be the master or backup members.
+The primary-role election algorithm does not consider the different switch models or platforms in the Virtual Chassis.
+For some Virtual Chassis that can contain different types of switches, we require or recommend you configure certain switches in the primary and backup Routing Engine roles.
+See Understanding Mixed EX Series and QFX Series Virtual Chassis for details on the types of switches that can be mixed in a Virtual Chassis and which switches can or must be the primary or backup members.

-To make sure a specific member is elected as the master:
+To make sure a specific member is elected as the primary:

-- Power on only the switch that you want to configure as master of the Virtual Chassis configuration.
+- Power on only the switch that you want to configure as primary of the Virtual Chassis configuration.

-- Configure the mastership priority of that member to have the highest possible value (255).
+- Configure the primary-role priority of that member to have the highest possible value (255).

-- Continue to configure other members through the master member.
+- Continue to configure other members through the primary member.

 - Power on the other members.

-You usually want to assign the same (highest) mastership priority value to the members you want to be the master and backup Routing Engine members to ensure reliable graceful Routing Engine switchover (GRES) operation.
-The other election considerations also help keep mastership from switching back and forth rapidly between the two members under failover conditions.
+You usually want to assign the same (highest) primary-role priority value to the members you want to be the primary and backup Routing Engine members to ensure reliable graceful Routing Engine switchover (GRES) operation.
+The other election considerations also help keep primary role from switching back and forth rapidly between the two members under failover conditions.

 You can also specify the switch roles by preprovisioning your Virtual Chassis.
 When you preprovision a Virtual Chassis, you manually assign the member ID and role for each switch in the Virtual Chassis.
 See Configuring an EX3300 Virtual Chassis (CLI Procedure), Configuring an EX4200, EX4500, or EX4550 Virtual Chassis (CLI Procedure), Configuring an EX2300, EX3400, or EX4300 Virtual Chassis, or Configuring an EX4650 or a QFX Series Virtual Chassis.